William H. Folwell: Ordained ministry

 Folwell was made deacon on June 2, 1952, by Bishop Henry I. Louttit Sr. of South Florida at St. Philip's Church, Coral Gables, Florida.
 He was then ordained priest in 1953.
 He served as vicar of St. Peter's Church in Plant City, Florida, from 1952 to 1955, and also as priest-in-charge of St. Luke's Church in Mulberry, Florida, from 1954 to 1955.
 He then became assistant chaplain at St. Martin's Episcopal School in New Orleans, and subsequently served as vicar of St. Augustine's Church in New Orleans from 1955 to 1956.
 In 1956 he became rector of St. Gabriel's Church in Titusville, Florida, while in 1959 he became rector of All Saints' Church in Winter Park, Florida.

 Bishop

 In 1970, Folwell was elected Bishop of Central Florida and was consecrated on February 11, 1970, at St. Luke's Cathedral in Orlando by Bishop Henry I. Louttit Sr. He retained the post until his retirement on December 31, 1989.

 Personal life and death

-Folwell died on February 7, 2022, at the age of 97, at Carolina Village, in Hendersonville, North Carolina and is survived by three children, six grandchildren and one great-grandson.
+Folwell died on February 7, 2022, at the age of 97, at Carolina Village, in Hendersonville, North Carolina and is survived by three children, six grandchildren and two great-grandsons.